waggle-sensor/waggle/data/README.md

 Data ([ontology](https://github.com/waggle-sensor/beehive-server/blob/master/publishing-tools/projects/AoT_Chicago.complete/sensors.csv)) is assembled and exported daily, and made available via an archive published every day at midnight CST.

-## Are there alternate avenues to get Array of Things aata?
+## Are there alternate avenues to get Array of Things data?

 There are two applications available to access AoT data: